-Depending on the antidepressant you've been taking, you may experience different symptoms than someone else or that a time when you discontinued a different antidepressant.
+Depending on the antidepressant you've been taking, you may experience different symptoms than someone else or than another time when you discontinued a different antidepressant.
 For example, SSRI discontinuation syndrome symptoms are dizziness, gastrointestinal upset, lethargy, anxiety, low mood, sleep problems, and headaches.

 Discontinuation syndrome, when it happens, usually happens within three days after you stop your medication abruptly.
 Sometimes, it can happen with hours of the first missed dose.
 The symptom usually runs its course in one to two weeks.
 With some medications, the timeline is about two to four days.
 However, in extreme cases, symptoms may last up to one month or longer, which can be a long time to struggle with these feelings.

 Length Of Treatment Time